-Only the first 128 characters of a macro name are significant.
-The assembler places the macro name in the internal opcode table, replacing any instruction or is the directive that identifies the source statement as the first line of a macro .macro definition.
-You must place .macro in the opcode field.
+of a macro name are significant.
+The assembler places the macro name in the internal opcode table, replacing in the opcode field.

-are optional substitution symbols that appear as operands for the .macro directive. parameter 1, parameter n model statements are instructions or assembler directives that are executed each time the macro is called.
+.macro is the directive that identifies the source statement as the first line of a macro definition.
+You must place .macro are optional substitution symbols that appear as operands for the .macro directive.
+Parameters are discussed in parameter 1, parameter n Section 6.3.

+model statements are instructions or assembler directives that are executed each time the macro is called.